-- Complete any remaining contractual obligations, including final payments to contractors or vendors and the resolution of any outstanding issues or claims. - Submit an AB 841 Certification that certifies the project has complied with all AB 841 (2020) requirements specified in Exhibit C or describes why the AB 841 requirements do not apply to the project.
-The certification shall be signed by Recipient's authorized representative. - Submit EVITP Certification Numbers of each Electric Vehicle Infrastructure Training Program certified electrician that installed electric vehicle charging infrastructure or equipment.
-EVITP Certification Numbers are not required to be submitted if AB 841 requirements do not apply to the project. - Ensure all EVSE installed for commercial use has a type approval certificate issued through the California Type Evaluation Program (CTEP) administered by the California Department of Food and Agriculture Division of Measurement Standards or Certificate of Conformance issued by the National Type Evaluation Program (NTEP) administered through the National Conference on Weights and Measures.
-California accepts NTEP certificates so long as the device also meets CCR Title 4, Section 4002.11. - Ensure installation, repair, or maintenance on commercial EVSE is performed by a Registered Service Agency (RSA) and after the device is placed in service, the RSA must report this information to the county within 24 hours.
-To place a device into service, the RSA must perform accuracy testing.
-Device owners are responsible for registering their device with the county. - Provide training and guidance to operational staff on the use and maintenance of the EV charging stations.
+- For each site, submit final inspection card(s), as-built drawings, site activation notification and at least six high-quality digital photographs of completed EV charging station and integrated battery storage installations at each site - Submit an AB 841 certification that certifies the project has complied with all AB 841 (2020) requirements specified in the Agreement Terms and Conditions or describes why the AB 841 requirements do not apply to the project.
+The certification shall be signed by the Recipient's authorized representative. - Submit the EVITP certification numbers of each EVITP-certified electrician who installed EV charging infrastructure or equipment.
+EVITP certification numbers are not required to be submitted if AB 841 requirements do not apply to the project. - Ensure all EVSE installed for commercial use has a type approval certificate issued through the California Type Evaluation Program administered by the California Department of Food and Agriculture Division of Measurement Standards or Certificate of Conformance issued by the National Type Evaluation Program (NTEP) administered through the National Conference on Weights and Measures.
+California accepts NTEP certificates so long as the device also meets CCR Title 4, Section 4002.11. - Unless otherwise updated by the California Department of Measurement and Standards, ensure installation, repair, and/or maintenance on commercial EVSE is performed by a Registered Service Agency (RSA) and after the device is placed in service, the RSA must report this information to the county within 24 hours.
+Device owners are responsible for registering their device with the county. - Complete and provide to CAM an EV Commissioning Report for each site that includes but is not limited to written notification of completion of commissioning, details of the verification and configurations of the EV chargers and operational plans, and training conducted to local field support staff and facilities manager to ensure reliable support of the charging infrastructure. - Coordinate access to the property with the community or facility manager to test the functionality of each installed charging port by initiating a charge with an EV.
+Provide to CAM a statement signed by Ecology Action and the Tribe that the project as built is functional and conforms to the intent and scope of the project agreement and that project documentation and EVSE equipment warranty information has been received. - Ensure completion of contractor/vendor scope of work before payment is issued for job completion.